 Not all opportunities will be eligible for negotiation.
 Your situation and your field will vary.
-Research orgs and use your network and mentors to find out what's at play within your industry.
+Research organizations and use your network and mentors to learn about the standards within your industry.

 Whether an employer makes you an offer via telephone, email, or in person, be sure to: